Steroid Injection Study for De Quervain's Tenosynovitis

 - Christopher O Bayne, MD

-Associate Professor, Orthopaedic Surgery.
-Authored (or co-authored) 21 research publications.
+Associate Professor, Orthopaedic Surgery, School of Medicine.
+Authored (or co-authored) 31 research publications

 Please contact me about this study